bysarmad/VolveDataExploration/README.md

 Equinor released Volve dataset without any preprocessing.
 This makes working with real-time data difficult.
 This initiated an effort to convert WITSML files into CSV files, which are considered a basic standard in Data Science.

-Pre-processed real-time drilling dataset, originally provided as WITSML files as a part of Equinor's Volve dataset, is available at webpages of University of Stavanger at http://www.ux.uis.no/~atunkiel/.
+Pre-processed real-time drilling dataset, originally provided as WITSML files as a part of Equinor's Volve dataset.
+Please contact me if you need data.
+I will send you 2 wells F9ADepth and F9ATime data.
 All code is provided as-is under Creative Commons (CC BY-NC-SA 4.0) license.